All VAPG providers have received both doses of the Covid-19 vaccine

 - Disinfecting rooms and office spaces/equipment more frequently per protocol

-- Planning for separate blocks of time for well only and sick only patients
+- Separate blocks of time for well only and sick only patients

 - Reducing time and exposure in waiting areas